certego/PcapMonkey/README.md

 - https://docs.docker.com/compose/install/

 ## Uninstall
-To Unistall and remove all files delete all containers with
+To uninstall and remove all files delete all containers with
 ```
 sudo docker-compose down -v
 ```